If you’ve been looking for a heat press for any length of time, you’ve probably seen a variety of F2C heat press machines for sale on Amazon.

-Yes, these machines are very similar to other machines available from other sellers.
-This makes it hard to decide which Amazon seller to buy from.
+These machines are very similar to other machines available from other sellers, which makes it hard to decide which Amazon seller to buy from.
+Because they do have a very high overall customer satisfaction rating, they are worth considering.

 F2C heat press machines are most widely used for applying heat transfers to t-shirts (not including the mug press!), but here are some other items you might like to try as well: